 More than five years of work by Urban Habitat and our partners in the Richmond Equitable Development Initiative (REDI) bore fruit in April 2012 when the City Council approved a new General Plan.
-The plan is one of the first in the country to include a stand-alone health element and incorporate principles of social equity throughout.
+The plan is one of the first in the country to include a stand-alone Health Element and incorporate principles of social equity throughout.

-REDI priorities in the General Plan include support for:
+REDI priorities for the General Plan included:

-- Living-wage jobs and job training, with a focus on people who face barriers to employment.
+Living-wage jobs and job training, with a focus on people who face barriers to employment.

-- Healthy food stores and urban gardens.
+Healthy food stores and urban gardens.

-- Stronger requirements for affordable housing in proposed development projects.
+Stronger requirements for affordable housing in proposed development projects.

-- Policies ensuring that new development takes into account residents’ needs and does not result in displacement.
+Policies ensuring that new development takes into account residents’ needs and does not result in displacement.

-- Safer streets and more affordable, reliable transit.
+Safer streets and more affordable, reliable transit.

-- Stronger controls and monitoring of toxic polluters.
+Stronger controls and monitoring of toxic polluters.